Breast Augmentation Sydney- Implants & Mammoplasty at Form & Face

 • Balance uneven breasts

 However, it is important to note that each patient will have a slightly different surgical plan according to their needs, health, and goals.
-This means outcomes will vary, and you should discuss what can be achieved in your particular case with Dr Norris during your consulation.
+This means outcomes will vary, and you should discuss what can be achieved in your particular case with Dr Norris during your consultation.

-What to expect before breast augmentation mammoplasty surgery
+What to expect before breast augmentation mammoplasty surgery?

-At Form and Face, patient care is a top priority.
-On the day of your surgery at a fully accredited medical facility, you will be given medications to ensure your comfort throughout the procedure.
+On the day of the surgery at a fully accredited medical facility, you will be given medications to ensure your comfort throughout the procedure.
 Dr Norris performs breast enlargement mammoplasty surgery with general anaesthesia.

-How Dr Norris performs breast augmentation mammoplasty surgery
+How Dr Norris performs breast augmentation mammoplasty surgery?

 1. Periareolar Incision for Breast Implant